Jurugi/UE4-Squad-Hook/readme.md

 - w2s/getrotfromaxes
 - fixed general math/funcs included to be optimized

-I am not fixing the brokne formatting: notes/helpful info below for those who want to find things on UE4 4.2x+ versions and just mess with it. (use raw version for format)
+I am not fixing the brokne formatting: notes/helpful info below for those who want to find things on UE4 4.2x+ versions and just mess with it. (use raw version for formatting https://raw.githubusercontent.com/Jurugi/UE4-Squad-Hook/main/readme.md)

 Finding engine version:
 You can go to the .exe, file details, File version: will hold the compiled engine version.